 A few months ago, I published a post that contained the first version of a novel outline and tracking tool for Excel.
 This is the second version of that tool, including several fixes, improvements, and additions.
-I strongly suggest that you read the first post before jumping into this one to fully understand.
+I strongly suggest that you read the first post before jumping into this one to understand fully.
 In this post, I am only discussing the new additions.
 To learn even more, you can try my other article on novel outlining, which comes with a simplified template you can download and use right away.

 Changes in the Scene List

 It’s not unusual for a novel to include multiple plot lines.
 They might be parallel, intertwined, connected, complementary, or a combination thereof.
-Either way, there will be a few most likely.
+Either way, there will be a few, most likely.
 This tab allows you to track the plot lines.
 At this point, I’m not entirely sure how this will play out in the overall picture, but as I was plotting my novel, I found like I needed to know this.
 The Plot Status at the end of the story should be “Closed” in most cases, but if your novel is a part of a series, there might be plot lines that are left open or uncertain.
-The difference between open and uncertain is: “open” is the hero swearing to kill Xyz on the last page of the novel, and “uncertain” is the alien egg that appears in the last scene.
+The difference between open and uncertain is that “open” is the hero swearing to kill Xyz on the novel’s last page, and “uncertain” is the alien egg that appears in the last scene.

-As soon as I started outlining my novel with this tool, I immediately realized that the concept of the Timeline was missing.
-As I was writing the manuscript, I made mistakes such as having people travel way too fast between places, not allowing enough time for things, and so on.
-So, I realized that a way to track the time when things happen became critical.
+As soon as I started outlining my novel with this tool, I immediately realized that the Timeline concept was missing.
+As I wrote the manuscript, I made mistakes such as having people travel way too fast between places, not allowing enough time for things, etc. So, I realized that a way to track the time when things happen became critical.
 So, I came up with this worksheet called Timeline.

 The header is loosely divided into PAST, PRESENT, and FUTURE.
 Feel free to copy/insert columns if you need more space.
 The Actual Date row header allows you to put actual dates, and on the following rows, it calculates the difference in days, months, and years relative to the START, which is your novel’s “present date” set up in the Dashboard.
 The scene list is automatically copied from the previous tabs, so you don’t have to worry about that.